manuelbirlo/POV_Surgery/README.md

-# Grasp Generation via a generative model: A 'POV-Surgery' Derivative
+# BrabNet for Pose Generation

 This repo was forked from the already existing [POV-Surgery repo](https://github.com/BatFaceWayne/POV_Surgery) by Rui Wang et al.